Associate of Science in Nursing: RN to BSN

 After graduating from an Associate of Science in Nursing program and receiving licensure as a Registered nurse have the opportunity to earn a Bachelor's in Science of Nursing through an RN to BSN program.
 This program is typically shorter than traditional BSN programs offered at four year universities, as students have already completed a variety of nursing courses.
 Many programs can be completed in an online setting in as short as twelve months.
 These programs may include courses in healthcare innovations, management, leadership, ethics, community health, and a capstone course.

 Nursing in the United Kingdom

-Nursing in the United Kingdom requires all students to obtain a full Bachelor Degree, and there is no state exam on completion of the course.
+Nursing in the United Kingdom requires all students to obtain a full bachelor's degree, and there is no state exam on completion of the course.
 The Nursing and Midwifery Council is responsible for approving educational programs and organizing them into four branches including, Adult nursing, Child nursing, Mental health nursing, and Learning disabilities nursing.